MEDICAL SERVICES Medical Support Officer (physiotherapist) CURRENTLY RECRUITING

 NATIONALITY & RESIDENCY

-Be a citizen of the United Kingdom or the Republic of Ireland, holder of dual UK/other nationality or have been a Commonwealth citizen since birth (with ‘right to work’ immigration status).
+Be a citizen of the United Kingdom or the Republic of Ireland, holder of dual UK/other nationality or have been a Commonwealth citizen since birth (with indefinite leave to remain immigration status).

 Whether or not you were born in the United Kingdom, you should have resided there for the 5 years immediately preceding your application.
 However, candidates with a minimum of 3 years may be considered.